thunderbird/webext-support/scripts/preferences/README.md

 can be accessed wherever the actual values are accessed, without the need to communicate with the background script to get the default values.

 Use the optional `defaults` parameter to set the default values.
+If the `defaults` parameter is not given, this function will pull the default values from the local storage.
+Setting default values multiple times will propagate them to all instances of this script as well.

-You probably want to do that once in your background script:
+You probably want to do this once in your background script:

 ```
 let defaultPrefs = {